Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Assessment_Results.md

 **Result:** Satisfactory

-The purchase order incorporated applicable technical, quality, documentation, inspection, traceability, and acceptance requirements.
+EV-003 demonstrated that applicable technical, quality, documentation, inspection, material-traceability, and acceptance requirements were incorporated into the purchase order.

-The purchase order was traceable to the approved procurement request and supplier qualification record.
+The purchase order maintained traceability to PR-2026-041 and the approved supplier qualification record.

-Objective evidence reviewed included EV-001, EV-002, EV-003, and EV-004.

-**Conclusion:** Procurement requirements were adequately transferred into the purchase order.
+**Conclusion:** Applicable procurement requirements were adequately transferred into controlled procurement documentation.

 ---